what to do if wegovy leaked out of injection site

 Clean the area.
 If leakage happens, your first step should be to clean the area thoroughly.
 Use an alcohol pad and gently but firmly wipe around the injection site.
 Think of it as a minor spill in your kitchen - you'd want to clean it thoroughly to prevent any complications, wouldn't you?

 Apply pressure and bandage.
 Next, apply light pressure with a clean, dry piece of gauze or band-aid.
 It's a lot like covering a slight nick you might get while shaving.
 The pressure helps to stop the leakage, and the band-aid protects the area.
+At your next dose, press the pen firmly and keep it against the skin for ~10 seconds until the yellow bar stops moving (or you hear the clicks) before lifting the pen.

 Do NOT re-inject.
 Resist the urge to inject another dose of Wegovy.
 It's tempting, like when you accidentally spill a little milk while making tea - you may want to add more, but it won't necessarily taste the same.
 Excess medication can lead to side effects or overdose.